Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Model and Approach

 where $|\psi(0)\rangle$ representing some initial state.
 To comprehend the dynamics, we compute the local observable density evolution of the particles through -

 where $\hat{n}_i$ denotes the density operator at lattice site $i$.
-To simulate the Hamiltonian as shown in Eq.~\ref{eq:Ham_eq} on a quantum computer, we apply a transformation using the Jordan-Wigner transformation detailed in Appendix-A. The resulting transformed Hamiltonian is given by-
+To simulate the Hamiltonian given in Eq.~\ref{eq:Ham_eq} on a quantum computer, we utilize the Jordan-Wigner transformation as detailed in Appendix-\ref{A:JW}.
+The resulting transformed Hamiltonian is given by-

 where $\hat{\sigma}_{i}^{k}$ represents Pauli matrices ($k=x,y,z$) with eigenvalues $\pm 1$.
 This transformed Hamiltonian is suitable for efficient simulation on the existing NISQ computers.
-We have employed qubits to represent lattice sites, where the qubit states $\ket{0}$ and $\ket{1}$ correspond to Fock states within the system.
+We used qubits to represent lattice sites, where $\ket{0}$ corresponds to an unoccupied site and $\ket{1}$ to an occupied site.
+This maps directly to the Fock states of spinless fermions or hardcore bosons.

-Our simulation approach involves the following procedural stages: \begin{enumerate} \item \textbf{Initialization:} The initial state is generated by applying NOT gate(s) to the default state of the qubits on the IBM machine.
+Our simulation approach involves the following stages: \begin{enumerate} \item \textbf{Initialization:} The initial state is generated by applying NOT gate(s) to the default state of the qubits on the IBM machine.
 For example, to create the state $\ket{\psi(0)} = \ket{00100}$ on a 5-qubit system, a NOT gate is applied to the third qubit, as shown in Fig.~\ref{fig:circuit}(a).

 \item\textbf{Time Discretization:} To implement the time evolution operator $\hat{U}$ on the initial state $\ket{\psi(0)}$ in the IBM machine, we discretized time ($t$), expressing the evolution operator as the product of discrete time steps ($\Delta t$) -